khonsulabs/bonsaidb/book/src/about/concepts/view.md

 ## Reduce

 The second function to learn about is the `reduce()` function.
 It is responsible for turning an array of Key/Value pairs into a single Value.
-In some cases, PliantDb might need to call `reduce()` with values that have already been reduced one time.
+In some cases, BonsaiDb might need to call `reduce()` with values that have already been reduced one time.
 If this is the case, `rereduce` is set to true.

 In this example, we're using the built-in [`Iterator::sum()`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.sum) function to turn our Value of `1_u32` into a single `u32` representing the total number of documents.